ljsinclair/featurebase-docs/docs/concepts/concept-bitmap-index.md

 ## Data representation in traditional databases

 In traditional databases, the relationships between data is determined by its position in a row and column.
 For example:

+RECREATE THIS AS INCLUDE FILES FOR EACH SUBSEQUENT PAGE

 | Species | Vertebrae | Captive |
 |---|---|---|